Silent0Wings/RayCast-Renderer/README.md

 ## Key Concepts

 ### What is Ray Casting?
-Ray casting is the process of tracing rays from a viewpoint (camera) into a scene to identify the closest object along each ray's path.
-This forms the basis for rendering 3D scenes onto a 2D plane.
 Ray casting is the process of tracing rays from a viewpoint (camera) into a scene to identify the closest object alaong each ray's path.
 This forms the basis for rendering 3D scenes onto a 2D plane.

 ## Key Concepts